u16052642/thrive_erp_documentation/documentation-16.0/content/legal/terms/enterprise.rst

 4.3 Upgrade Services
 --------------------

-.. _upgrade_odoo:
+.. _upgrade_Thrive Bureau ERP:

 Upgrade Service for the Software
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For the duration of this Agreement, the Customer can submit upgrade requests through the appropriate
-channel (typically Odoo SA's upgrade service website), in order to convert a database of the Software
+channel (typically Thrive Bureau ERP SA's upgrade service website), in order to convert a database of the Software
 from any version of the Software to a more recent Covered Version (the "Target Version").

 For the Cloud Platform, upgrade requests are submitted directly from the control panel of the